gianarb/gianarb.github.com/_posts/2017-04-18-linuxkit-operating-system-build-for-containers.markdown

 date:   2017-04-18 10:08:27
 categories: [post]
 img: /img/builder.gif
-tags: [docker, linuxkit, container]
+tags: [docker, linuxkit, container, linux, open source, immutability, operating system, docker captain]
 summary: "LinuxKit is a new tool presented during the DockerCon 2017 built by Docker to manage cross architecture and cross kernel testing.
 LinuxKit is a secure, portable and lean operating system built for containers.
 It supports different hypervisor as MacOS hyper or QEMU to run testsuite on different architectures.
 In this article I am showing you some basic concept above this tool.
 How it works and why it can be useful."
-changefreq: yearly
 ---
 Linuxkit is a new project presented by Docker during the DockerCon 2017.
 If we look at the description of the project on